 *The course is only mandatory for those in the AS track who have not taken “Autonomous Systems 1”.

-The participants are assumed to have a background in mathematics corresponding to the contents of the WASP-course “Mathematics and Machine Learning”.
-Basic programming skills are required.
+• a background in mathematics corresponding to the contents of the WASP-course “Mathematics and Machine Learning”.

-Autonomous systems are systems that are designed to work in their target environment without, or with limited, human intervention.
-The objective with this course is to give a broad understanding of the wide area of autonomous systems and the foundational knowledge in the topic areas required to understand and develop autonomous systems.
-The course covers topics from sensing and perception to control and decision making.
+Autonomous systems are systems that are designed to work without, or with limited, human intervention.
+This course covers autonomous systems concepts and focuses on mobile physical systems.
+The objective of this course is to give a basic understanding of some of the core components that make up autonomous systems, from sensing and perception to planning and control, and to illustrate how these interact.

 On completion of the course, the student should be able to